 Citrus!
 We use these oils a lot with Citrus – which is how I started talking about them and using them in the first place.
 They seem to just click.
 And for all of my carry on about how manly they are my wife actually uses our grounding oils a real lot with citrus and some of the softer oil blends such as Joy and Stressaway.

-1. Daily Calmer – this is our absolute favourite and one we use in the diffuser or with some grapeseed oil in a roller bottle.
+This is our absolute favorite and one we use in the diffuser or with some grapeseed oil in a roller bottle.

 - 3 drops Northern Lights Black Spruce